Maitreyi768/FitbitActivityData/README.md

+# Activity Data

-# FitbitActivityData
+## FitbitActivityData

 This repository pulls activity data from Fitbit and stores it in SQL Server.
+It uses the Web API which is a REST API.

-## Installment Requirements
+### Installment Requirements

 1. **Download Python (version > 3.10)**
    [Link: Python Downloads](https://www.python.org/downloads/)